-Though spaniel breeds make up a relatively small portion of the canine kingdom, plenty spaniel dogs have become household names.
+Though spaniel breeds make up a relatively small portion of all dog breeds, plenty of spaniel dogs have become household names.
 From the Cavalier King Charles to the American Cocker Spaniel, many have reached international fame.

-While they were once highly skilled hunting companions, spaniels have long since evolved into family companions and pets.
-Thanks to their playful and active personalities, spaniels seem to seamlessly blend into our homes.
+While spaniel dog breeds were once highly skilled hunting companions, they have long since evolved into family companions and pets.
+Thanks to their playful personalities spaniels have effortlessly blend into our homes all around the world.

-But what are spaniel breeds and who are they?
-We investigate the typical traits and qualities of these types of dogs.
-Plus, we tracked down all spaniel-type dogs – from current, to extinct and even spaniel-like dog breeds.
+But what are the spaniel breeds?
+And what makes them different?
+We investigate the typical traits and qualities of these dogs.
+Plus, we tracked down every spaniel dog – from current breeds, to extinct and even spaniel-like dog breeds.